Learn how to embed GitHub Gist in WordPress in this complete guide covering all possible ways.

 With plenty of options and unique features, GistPress is a complete plugin to integrate Gists with WordPress.

 The only downside that I see with the plugin is that it’s hosted on GitHub and not available on WordPress plugin repository.
 This can make it difficult to manage updates for the plugin.

 You can, however, install the GitHub Updater plugin that allows you to manage updates from GitHub-hosted plugins such as GistPress.

 3. WP Gist Plugin

-The plugin only allows to use the add Gist embeds using Shortcode in your post or page (Note that above plugins – GistPress and JetPack both allow easier method of simply enabling oEmbeds).
+The plugin only allows you to use the add Gist embeds using Shortcode in your post or page (Note that the above plugins – GistPress and JetPack both allow an easier method of simply enabling oEmbeds).

-The only difference with WP Gist that makes me include the plugin here is its adjusted style that makes it look good with almost any theme.
+The only difference with WP Gist that makes me include the plugin here is its adjusted style which makes it look good with almost any theme.

 Embedding Gists with WP Gist

 Please make note of the syntax in shortcodes that you will need to embed Gists.